-Re-charge the medium according to the method previously described, see Charging the column with metal ions, .
+Re-charge the medium according to the method previously described, see Charging the column with metal ions, on page 13.

-Strongly bound ferric ions and ferric compounds can be removed by leaving the medium in 0.05 M EDTA overnight.
+Strongly bound ferric ions and ferric compounds can be removed by leaving the medium in 50 mM EDTA overnight.

 In some applications, substances such as denatured proteins or lipids are not removed during the regeneration procedures.
 These can be removed by Cleaning-In-Place.